-Starter Button
+Starter Lever

-Pushing this button activates the starter motor.
+Pulling this lever activates the starter motor.
 Before starting the engine, make sure the ignition switch is in the ON position, the transmission is in neutral, and the brake lever lock is engaged.

 ■ NOTE: This ATV has safety interlock switches which prevent the starter motor from activating when the transmission is not in neutral.